waylenguo/teleport/rfd/0073-kube-secret-storage.md

 ## What

-Teleport Kubernetes Agent support for dynamic short lived tokens relying only on native Kubernetes Secrets for indentity storage.
+Teleport Kubernetes Agent support for dynamic short-lived tokens relying only on native Kubernetes Secrets for identity storage.

 ### Related issues